 The answer is very simple!

-- A superb walk on Utah Beach.
+- A superb walk on the beach.
 It’s expansive and wild with huge grasses that are typical of Normandy.
 The best way to enjoy the beach is to go on top of the dunes.

 - Utah Beach Museum retraces the events of D-Day, from its preparation to its success.
 The museum is located at the very spot where US troops landed in Normandy in June of 1944.
 There is also an impressive aircraft to see, a B26 bomber, of which there are only a few copies in the world.